Country _ Name

 The robo-advisor market has developed swiftly thanks to the launch of the robo-advisor test bed initiative in 2016 and the easing of minimum capital requirements for mobile discretionary investment services in 2019.
 We anticipate that the introduction of MyData, which gives individuals the ability to manage personal financial data from different financial institutions on one platform, will further spur the robust growth in the robo-advisor market.

-On the other hand, recently, the Financial Consumer Protection Act was enacted to protect financial consumers, and financial regulators have taken the stance that services such as the provision of information on financial products or recommendation of customized financial products on online platforms may qualify as brokerage rather than advertisement or investment advice.
+On the other hand, the Financial Consumer Protection Act was enacted in 2021 to protect financial consumers, and financial regulators have taken the stance that services such as the provision of information on financial products or recommendation of customized financial products on online platforms may qualify as brokerage rather than advertisement or investment advice.
 As a result, major platform providers have responded by suspending customized recommendation services and/or limiting other related services.
+However, some service providers have been able to offer such features by obtaining designation as Innovative Financial Services under Korea’s regulatory sandbox regime.

 Legal affairs